Siroopfles/NovaPort/.nova/workflows/nova-leadarchitect/WF_ARCH_NOVAPORT_MCP_SCHEMA_PROPOSAL_001_v1.md

-# Workflow: ConPort Schema Proposal (WF_ARCH_CONPORT_SCHEMA_PROPOSAL_001_v1)
+# Workflow: NovaPort-MCP Schema Proposal (WF_ARCH_NOVAPORT_MCP_SCHEMA_PROPOSAL_001_v1)

-**Goal:** To formally propose a new standard `CustomData` category, or significant changes/additions to the structure or usage guidelines of existing ConPort entities, and log this proposal in ConPort for review and potential adoption.
+**Goal:** To formally propose a new standard `CustomData` category, or significant changes/additions to the structure or usage guidelines of existing NovaPort-MCP entities, and log this proposal in NovaPort-MCP for review and potential adoption.

 **Primary Actor:** Nova-LeadArchitect
-**Primary Specialist Actor (delegated to by Nova-LeadArchitect):** Nova-SpecializedConPortSteward
+**Primary Specialist Actor (delegated to by Nova-LeadArchitect):** Nova-SpecializedNovaPortSteward

 **Trigger / Recognition:**

-- A recurring type of information is identified that doesn't fit well into existing ConPort categories.
+- A recurring type of information is identified that doesn't fit well into existing NovaPort-MCP categories.
 - `LessonsLearned` suggest a new structured way of capturing information would improve processes.
 - Inconsistent use of a category highlights the need for a clearer schema.